naveentiku/ms-demo/README.md

    *  java -jar target/TruckLocation.jar
    *  Once Application starts you will see a message similar to this on console "main] com.ms.demo.MSTruckDemoApp  : Started MSTruckDemoApp in 1.874 seconds (JVM running       for 2.339)"
 *  Access the application with following URL :http://127.0.0.1:8080/TruckLocation
-   *  Pls ensure no other process is already running on this port.
+   *  Ensure no other process is already running on this port.
+   *  Please use browser back button to go back to search page.